Showing posts with label Diana Ross. Show all posts

 Diana Ross, on the other hand, is nobody’s idea of a backup ANYTHING.
 She couldn't blend in if she wanted to—which, to hear childhood friend and former Supreme Mary Wilson tell it, is something Diana was incapable of even as a skinny teenager in Detroit’s Brewster projects.
 Take away Diana Ross’ wigs, makeup, and costumes (unimaginable, I know, but try), and you've still got yourself this thoroughly unique, almost bizarre little lightning rod of a woman with a thoroughly captivating, slightly nasal, honey-coated voice; that extraordinary, CinemaScope smile; enormous, Keane-size eyes; and a body I'd always likened to a satin-draped straight-razor.

 In short; an original.
 Someone so unlike anyone else that she easily stands head-and-shoulders above the crowd…as is…without even trying.
-Add to all this a genuine talent and charisma capable of holding one’s attention without need for a phalanx of dancers and laser beams behind her, and you've got yourself Grade A star-quality of the sort conspicuously absent in today’s breed of homogeneous pop music androids culled from TV “talent” competitions and assembly-line image-stylist laboratories.
+Add to all this a genuine talent and charisma capable of holding one’s attention without the need for a phalanx of dancers and laser beams behind her, and you've got yourself Grade A star-quality of the sort conspicuously absent in today’s breed of homogeneous pop music androids culled from TV “talent” competitions and assembly-line image-stylist laboratories.

 All Bow Down to the Goddess

-I love how in this screencap she isn't flattered, flustered, or even embarrassed by the hand-kissing.
+I love how, in this screencap, she isn't flattered, flustered, or even embarrassed by the hand-kissing.
+Diana just accepts it as her due.
+Like the Pope.

-The '70s Black film explosion was a culturally polarizing era in which the gain of increased onscreen visibility for Black women was mitigated by the fact that all too often in these films - specifically those that fit the Blaxploitation paradigm - their participation was limited to that of sassy sexpots or badass kung-fu mamas.
+The '70s Black film explosion was a culturally polarizing era in which the gain of increased onscreen visibility for Black women was mitigated by the fact that all too often in these films—specifically those that fit the Blaxploitation paradigm—their participation was limited to that of sassy sexpots or badass kung-fu mamas.

 Throwback Stunt Queen / Diana.
 Doing the Most.
 Always.